-- Austin Peay State University (“University” or “APSU”) students are expected to conduct
+- Austin Peay State University (APSU or University) students are expected to conduct

-themselves as law-abiding members of each community at all times.
+themselves as law-abiding members of the community at all times.
 Admission to APSU

-carries with it special privileges and imposes special responsibilities apart from those rights
+carries with it special rights, privileges and responsibilities apart from those rights

-and duties enjoyed by nonstudents.
-In recognition of the special relationship
+and duties enjoyed by non-students.
+In recognition of the special relationship that

 - Pursuant to this authority and in fulfillment of its duties to provide a secure and